 I have some questions about shipping, billing, warranty, or returns

-In addition, there is also an additional 1-year warranty covering any mechanical issues you have with the system.
+Cloud offers a 12-month warranty period that covers any mechanical issues you have with the system.
 The Cloud RO system warranty covers defects due to improper manufacturing and includes cosmetic and performance flaws that may occur during the production or assembly of Cloud RO.
 The warranty is valid for 12 months from the purchase date.
 This 1-year window will be known as the “Warranty Period”

 This warranty does not cover any systems that have been installed outside of the guidance and specifications outlined in the user manual.
 The warranty does not cover the filter cartridges or any issues that arise due to not replacing the filter cartridges promptly.
 In addition, this warranty will be null and void if Cloud RO is used with any components or parts not specifically provided by Cloud.
 This includes replacement filter components and all accessories supplied such as valves, fittings, and faucets.